 - Bacteria — Similar to viruses, certain strains of bacteria can cause contagious pink eye.
 Examples include the Staphylococcus aureus and Streptococcus pneumoniae strains.

 - Allergies — Pink eye may develop as an allergic reaction to allergens such as animal dander, dust, molds or pollen.

 - Chemicals and other foreign objects — Exposure to chemical fumes such as smoke from a vehicle exhaust may cause inflammation.
 Meanwhile, wearing contact lenses incorrectly or even having a stray eyelash may cause pink eye.

 How Pink Eye Is Spread and What It Looks Like

 One of the main causes of pink eye is simply poor hygiene practices.
 Habits such as sharing towels and infrequent hand-washing can spread viruses to other people.
 Sneezing and coughing without closing your nose and mouth can spread microorganisms easily as well, especially if you currently have a cold.6

 If you do happen to get pink eye, the first thing you’ll notice is that the affected eye will become red and swollen.
 It may also come with a burning feeling and a strong, itching sensation.
 Discharge and crusting is also common.
 If you’re not careful where you place your hands, you may end up infecting your other eye as well.

 Learn All About Pink Eye in This Guide

-Pink eye is very uncomfortable and can reduce your productivity, because it causes you to miss work or school for days at a time.
+Pink eye is very uncomfortable and can reduce your productivity, because it can cause you to miss work or school for days at a time.
 Fortunately, there are ways for you to treat it or, more importantly, prevent it from happening in the first place.
 This guide will teach you all you need to know about fighting and preventing pink eye safely and naturally.